American Society of Highway Engineers (ASHE) Pittsburgh Section

 The combination of tight quarters and staged construction can make any engineer nervous.
 During the design process and internal constructability reviews, ms recognized the need for temporary shoring. ms went one step further by determining that something beyond the typical solution would be needed for construction.

 Because temporary shoring, which is up to 20 feet high, would need to be installed between the old and new abutments in a gap less than two feet wide, a pilaster was introduced on the back side of the stage one abutment.
-A pilaster is a rectangular column projecting from a wall, and served as an important piece to construction of the state Route 4031 bridge replacement.
+The pilaster served as an important piece to construction of the state Route 4031 bridge replacement.

 Without the pilaster, the required temporary shoring would have nothing to bear on but as designed, the shoring was able to rest against the newly constructed abutment.
 This made construction of the stage two abutment much simpler.